Disruption-Consulting/autoMigrate/HOWTO-migrate-dblink.md

 Rem --------------
 Rem The following is a "private fixed user" DB LINK, which includes the authentication details of the remote database user.
 Rem
-Rem The USING clause refers to a TNS alias entry in the DATAMART's tnsnames.ora network configuration file.
+Rem The USING clause refers to a TNS alias entry in DMPROD's tnsnames.ora network configuration file.
 Note that he TNS entry or
-Rem EZ Naming syntax can also be employed as in the equivalent USING '//10.1.25.21/SALES' - however, as explained below, this is
+Rem EZ Naming syntax can also be employed as in the equivalent USING '//10.1.25.21/SLSPROD' - however, as explained below, this is
-Rem not advised as it will cause unnecessary additional effort when deploying to other environments.
+Rem not advised as it will cause unnecessary additional effort when deploying to other environments - e.g. from SLSTEST to SLSPROD.
 Rem
-Rem Note that CREATE PUBLIC DATABASE LINK is strongly ill-advised as it enables access to ALL database users.
+Rem Note that CREATE PUBLIC DATABASE LINK is strongly ill-advised as it enables ALL database users to access.
 Rem
 Rem When issuing a DML statement that references a DB LINK, Oracle checks whether the name of the DB LINK starts with the remote GLOBAL NAME of the database.
 Rem If the remote database has set the initialization parameter GLOBAL_NAMES=TRUE, which is Oracle's recommendation, then the DB LINK must at least include the remote database's global name.